Wicker: Manufacture

 Wicker can also be made from synthetic materials, or a combination.
 In furniture, such as benches, chairs, stools and other seating devices, a frame is typically made of stiffer materials, after which more pliant material is woven into the frame to fill it.
 In a smaller piece such as a basket, a strengthening frame is not needed so the entire piece is woven from the wicker material.

 Synthetic types include paper-wrapped high tensile wire (using the Lloyd Loom process patented in the early 20th century), and plastic or resin.
 The synthetic wickers are often preferred for outdoor use ("all-weather wicker").
 The frame material used in these more recent versions includes aluminum.

 The largest basket vase in the world is located in Germany.

 Etymology

-The word wicker is from the Middle English wiker, meaning 'willow, of Scandinavian origin.
+The word wicker entered English in the mid-14th century as Middle English wiker, originally referring to wickerwork or basket-work rather than the material itself.
+It derives from a Scandinavian source, cognate with Middle Swedish viker and Danish viger, meaning "willow" or "willow branch".
+Linguists trace these words to Proto-Germanic *wik- and ultimately to the Proto-Indo-European root *weik-, meaning "to bend" or "to wind", referring to the flexibility of willow twigs used in weaving.
+The adjective wicker, meaning "made of wicker", has been recorded since around 1500.